 The U.S. Environmental Protection Agency (EPA) provides hot food holding cabinet efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR-qualified hot food holding cabinets.

-Make a Cost-Effective Purchase: Save More than $2,767 by Buying ENERGY STAR
+Make a Cost-Effective Purchase: Save $1,031 or More by Buying ENERGY STAR

 |Table 1.
 Lifetime Savings for Efficient Commercial Hot Food Holding Cabinet Models|

 |Annual Energy Use||979 kWh/year||982 kWh/year||2,208 kWh/year|